7-day Morocco tour from Casablanca to Marrakech with desert and cities

 • Travel Time: 3–4 hours driving (196 km) with stops at Volubilis and Meknes

-Day 4: Fes sightseeing tour
+Day 4: Fes Sightseeing Tour

 After breakfast at your riad, you'll meet your local guide for a full-day guided tour of Fes.
 The day includes both walking and short drives, so you can see as much as possible without feeling rushed.